General contributions information

 We welcome poems that have not been previously published, either in print or online.
 Poems may be sent via Submittable or by post if you live in the UK.
 Postal submissions are not acknowledged until a decision is made.

-Contribution deadlines for the three issues are the end of January, March and September.
+Contribution deadlines can be found on the Current Call for Submissions page.
 Poems are considered for one issue only.
 We write to contributors as soon as a decision is made.
-As Magma receives a very large number of poems, we cannot consider more than 4 poems per poet per issue which must be sent in a single email or postal submission.
+As Magma receives a very large number of poems, we cannot consider more than 4 poems per poet per issue which must be sent in a single document or postal submission.

 Magma has moved all its submissions online to Submittable.
 Submissions will no longer be read if sent to our Magma email address.
 If you don’t have an account, you can create a new one easily in a couple of minutes.
 We accept contributions by post from the UK only, addressed to: